Ratatosk (2024)

 Giant trees stand in your way and vicious creatures will come out from the shadows, and they are not here to play…, so stay sharp and be ready to dash!
 Can you gather enough goodies to satisfy your hunger and make it through the night?

-I developed a robust audio manager system integrated with Unity’s Audio Mixer.
-The system is organized into three distinct mixer groups—Ambiance, Music, and Sound Effects—each of which is controlled from the master mixer.
-This structure allows for independent volume adjustments at both the master level and within the individual sub-groups.
+I created a robust audio manager for Unity, integrating it with the Audio Mixer.
+It organizes sound into three mixer groups—Ambiance, Music, and Sound Effects—allowing independent volume control at both the master and subgroup levels.

 UI

 Initially, no designer had been assigned to handle the UI, and the programmer who started working on it fell ill.
-As a result, I stepped in to assist the team by completing the UI programming and taking on the design of the interface.
+As a result, I stepped in to assist the team by completing the UI programming.

 Following our decision to include an accessibility mode in the game, I added several new menu options to allow players to customize the colors of various game elements, such as the player character, enemies, obstacles, acorns, power-ups, and trails.
 I set up the UI to support the selection of seven predefined color options.
 Once the interface was designed, one of our programmers handled the implementation.
 Throughout the process, I focused on ensuring the UI was intuitive, making it easy for players to see and adjust their color choices at every stage.